codearrangertoo/ollama-webui-docker/README.md

 # Ollama Docker Compose Setup with WebUI and Remote Access via Cloudflare

 This Docker Compose configuration outlines a complete setup for running local AI models using Ollama with a web interface.
 It's designed to be accessible remotely, with integration of Cloudflare for enhanced security and accessibility.
-The setup includes three main services: `webui`, `ollama`, and  `tunnel` for remote access via Cloudflare.

 ## Prerequisites